vitorgalvao/alfred-workflows/WatchList/README.md

 If the `top_on_play` Workflow Environment Variable is set to `true`, the item will be moved to the top of the list before starting playback.

 Items starting with `≈` are streams.
 They show no file size (since they aren’t taking up any space locally) and present the link they were taken from as opposed to a location on disk.
-To be able to stream video and audio you need either [mpv](http://mpv.io/) or [VLC](http://www.videolan.org/vlc/index.html).
+To play a stream you need [mpv](http://mpv.io/), [IINA](https://lhc70000.github.io/iina/), or [VLC](http://www.videolan.org/vlc/index.html).

 An item will not be marked as watched if we can access the player’s CLI and it exits with a failure exit code.